pilotwriter/xss-project/code-base/StoredXss/server/readme.txt

 We don't filter the input that is coming from front end and keeping it in our database.
-Since we are keeping the data in the database and retrieving it from database, it effects all users that are reaching this data.
-As and example we are showing only an alert box, but custom scripts can be written to do more specific and dangerous actions. \
+Since we are keeping the data in the database and retrieving it from database, it affects all users that are reaching this data.
+As an example we are showing only an alert box, but custom scripts can be written to do more specific and dangerous actions. \